(Eurotas of Ethnologic Knowledges and Anthropology)

 - To certify transpersonal rituals and neo shamanic practices.

-The EDIKA follows international ethical guidelines for research and service, with respect for the dignity and worth of human life and rights as a guiding principle.
+The EUREKA follows international ethical guidelines for research and service, with respect for the dignity and worth of human life and rights as a guiding principle.

 - Ethical Principles

-The EDIKA functions on the principles of the EUROTAS Committee for Certification and Accreditation (ECCA).
-The EDIKA supports indigenous cultures and rituals as a important source of knowledge for transpersonal psychology.
-The EDIKA collaborates with representants of indigenous cultures and professionals to build bridges broader than classical anthropology.
+The EUREKA functions on the principles of the EUROTAS Committee for Certification and Accreditation (ECCA).
+The EUREKA supports indigenous cultures and rituals as a important source of knowledge for transpersonal psychology.
+The EUREKA collaborates with representants of indigenous cultures and professionals to build bridges broader than classical anthropology.

-The core ethical guidelines are summarized below reffering to, acknowledging and adapating the above mentioned references:
+The core ethical guidelines are summarized below referring to, acknowledging and adapting the above-mentioned references:

-In the pursuit of these ideals, Transpersonal researchers also honor ethical principles in
+In the pursuit of these ideals, Transpersonal researchers also honour ethical principles in the following areas:

 - Moral & Legal Standards;

 - Welfare of the Consumer;